 Hartsfield-Jackson International Airport is one of the crown jewels of Atlanta, and of the state of Georgia.
-It’s world famous as the busiest airport in existence, and treasured by the city as a cornerstone of the local economy.
+It’s world famous as the busiest airport in existence and treasured by the city as a cornerstone of the local economy.

-It’s also been plagued by allegations of corruption and lackadaisical safety practices.
+It has also been plagued by allegations of corruption and lackadaisical safety practices.

 Travelers passing through Hartsfield-Jackson must navigate a minefield of hazardous and poorly maintained facilities, the product of decades of emphasis on expansion, appearances, and financial gain, at the expense of passenger safety.

 Unfortunately, we at The Stoddard Firm can’t walk you through the airport premises.
 However, if you have sustained injuries at Hartsfield-Jackson Airport while trying to make your way to your destination, our Atlanta airport injury lawyer can assist you in navigating the legal process of holding the airport responsible and get you the help you need to put your life back in order.

 The Path to and from Each Flight Is Fraught with Safety Hazards